 Lake Fred Tritton pictured from above.
 Image credit to Shire of Richmond

-The Shire of Richmond is nestled in the centre of the vast region of Townsville and North West QLD, 498 km inland from the city of Townsville, and is home to the historic and charming small town of Richmond.
+The Shire of Richmond Queensland is nestled in the centre of the vast region of Townsville and North West Queensland, 498 km inland from the city of Townsville, and is home to the historic and charming small town of Richmond.

 While the riverbanks of Richmond were first explored by Europeans in the 1860's, and the Wunumara people have passed through the area for millenia, the town's oldest residents are not just from another time, but another world altogether.
 Known as the fossil capital of Australia, discoveries here have reached back as far as 115 million years into the past to reveal a wild and ancient Australia where great marine dinosaurs ruled the continent's long lost inland sea.
 In quiet Richmond, the prehistoric is alive and well like nowhere else on the continent.